-Screening Phase (Level 1 and Level 2 Screening) 2.2
+2.2 Screening Phase (Level 1 and Level 2 Screening)

 The screening phases test each of the initial concepts using criteria that identify whether the concept meets the purpose of the project (Level 1 screening) and then evaluates the concept's impacts to the natural and human environment, estimated project costs, logistical considerations, and overall feasibility (Level 2 screening).
+Throughout the concept screening phases, technical analyses will help UDOT refine the concepts and identify those concepts that meet the purpose of the project.

 After the initial list of concepts is developed for I-15 mainline, interchanges, and multimodal connectivity, the concepts will go through the Level 1 screening process.
 The concepts that pass first-level screening will be refined for Level 2 screening.
+A separate screening report will document the results of the screening process.